Skip to main content

 Journalists have handed in their Pentagon credentials.
 Universities are declining to sign the Trump administration’s latest federal grant pact.
 Has any institution agreed to it?

 In Southern California, the 5 Freeway, one of the busiest corridors in the country, was temporarily shut down because the military was firing missiles overhead.
-The surreal has become procedural.
+The surreal has become normal.

 My Instagram feed is crowded with headlines about the U.S. passport slipping out of the global Top 10.
 But how much does that matter when we have adults who do not know Puerto Rico is part of the United States?
 Who cares about passport rankings when our education system has failed to teach basic geography for generations?
 That is the more enduring embarrassment.